Gilbert-B/Machine-Learning-API-using-FastAPI/README.md

 In this project, Icreate an API that might be requested to interact with a ML model.
 This enables individuals and organizations keep their model architecture secret or to make their model available to users already having an API.
 By creating an API, and deploying it, a model can receive request using the internet protocol as presented by the illustration below.

-## Importance of Project
-The dataset used contains a list of patients in a hospital and their attributes and whether the patient is positive for Sepssis or not.

-Sepsis is a severe and potentially life-threatening condition that occurs when the body's response to an infection triggers widespread inflammation.
-It is often referred to as blood poisoning.

-Sepsis can develop when the immune system releases chemicals into the bloodstream to combat an infection but instead causes widespread inflammation throughout the body.
-The aim of this project is to explore the various factors that can cause sepsis in order to predict the occurence of sepsis.

-Predicting sepsis is important because early recognition and intervention can significantly improve patient outcomes.
-Sepsis can progress rapidly and become life-threatening within a short period.
-By identifying patients who are at risk of developing sepsis, healthcare providers can initiate timely treatment and interventions to prevent the condition from worsening.

 ![API illustration](https://lh3.googleusercontent.com/-qVJ4ZsbjsmH6CnYbojsAR4ImyHV8yxsFVinunH-pX7VCapGvufcXiPak6YVKIrj9ZdiCHwK5UFtQW8yuU5t83pz6fbqN1F2p74OWuT5dObCPnTBuCYr_P1mUg8arbP0WuEt7j_A)

 **Source** : *The benefits of Machine Learning APIs - UbiOps*

 ## Description